Lucinda Croft: Characterisation and family

 Lucinda was introduced into the series as the niece of established character Donald Fisher (Norman Coburn).
 Around the same time producers hired Guy Pearce to play Lucinda's brother David Croft.
 Lucinda and David had become estranged after a family argument.
 David arrives in Summer Bay to make amends.
 In The Official Home and Away Annual, John Kercher detailed that "lots of eyebrows were raised" by Lucinda's entrance into Summer Bay astride a motorbike.
 Donald is "shocked" by her arrival and appearance having best remembered her as a child playing with dolls.
 Kercher stated that Lucinda is characterised as a "leather-clad, self-assured young woman."
 She also had a "tomboy" dress sense.
+Smart revealed in a TVTimes interview that Lucinda does not "believe in sticking to tradition".
 Lucinda's cousin, Bobby Simpson (Nicolle Dickson) had been led to believe Lucinda was a "complete bore" by Donald but surprised to learn she is the opposite.
 Lucinda is multiskilled and has good mechanic skills, especially concerning motorbike repairs.
 She also has a degree in art.
 Kercher noted that during her time Lucinda gains a "reputation for being a bit of a flirt, but she claims she only played the field until the right guy came along."
 Smart has stated that like her character she is not traditional; Lucinda does not care about doing "the 'done' thing".